Timmy-Bergkvist/Pralinorskan-app/README.md

   - **Products:** Containing all products that the store is selling.

-  - **Product:** Containing specific information and image about the product.
+  - **Product:** Containing an image and specific information about the product.

-  - **Sign up form:** Containing a form that enables customer to sign up for the app.
+  - **Sign up form:** Containing a form that enables customer to sign up to the app.

-  - **Login form:** Containing a form that enables customer to login for the app.
+  - **Login form:** Containing a form that enables customer to login to the app.

-  - **Shopping cart:** Contains information on products that are posted by the customer ready to be purchased, updated or deleted.
+  - **Shopping cart:** Contains information about the products that have been chosen by the customer ready to be purchased, updated or deleted.

-  - **Checkout:** Contains a form to be filled by the customer to make the payment and delivery.
+  - **Checkout:** Contains a form to be filled out by the customer to make the payment and delivery.

   - **Profile:** Containing customer information and the options to edit and delete customer information.